Deseret CWMU

 • Guest Policy

 • Only one vehicle is allowed per hunter/permit holder on all non-guided hunts.
-Two guests are allowed, but only one vehicle per hunter and their guest.
+Guests are allowed, but only one vehicle per hunter and their guest.
 Guests cannot have their own vehicle.

-• Guest must stay with the hunter at all times (within 100 feet).
+• Guests must stay with the hunter at all times within close enough proximity for a normal conversation (within 100 feet).
+No exceptions.

 • The Ranch